kcsongor/purescript-safe-printf/README.md

 ## TODO
-Currently only "%d" and "%s" are supported, without any other fancy formatting.
+Currently only "%c", "%d" and "%s" are supported, without any other fancy formatting.